Panasonic G1 vs Canon 1000D

 Review summary: Panasonic G1 vs Canon 1000D

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G1 or the Canon 1000D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-G1:

 - More detail: Offers more megapixels (12 vs 10.1MP) with a 7% higher linear resolution.